honeycombio/intro-to-o11y-nodejs/README.md

-# Intro to Observability: Demo in Node.js
+# Intro to Observability: Demo in Node.js - DEPRECATED

+DEPRECATED - Please prefer the Meminator application as an example: https://github.com/honeycombio/meminator-workshop/

+##Former Description

 This Node.js application is here for you to try out tracing with Honeycomb.
 It consists of a microservice that calls itself,